Cognitive reserve

 In 1988 a study published in Annals of Neurology reporting findings from post-mortem examinations on 137 elderly persons unexpectedly revealed that there was a discrepancy between the degree of Alzheimer's disease neuropathology and the clinical manifestations of the disease: some participants whose brains had extensive Alzheimer's disease pathology, had no or very few clinical manifestations of the disease.
 Furthermore, the study showed that these persons had higher brain weights and greater number of neurons as compared to age-matched controls.
 The investigators speculated with two possible explanations for this phenomenon: these people may have had incipient Alzheimer's disease but somehow avoided the loss of large numbers of neurons, or alternatively, started with larger brains and more neurons and thus might be said to have had a greater "reserve".
-This is the first time this term has been used in the literature in this context.
+This was the first time this term had been used in the literature in this context.

 The study sparked off interest in this area, and to try to confirm these initial findings further studies were done.
 Higher reserve was found to provide a greater threshold before clinical deficit appears.
-Furthermore, those with higher capacity once they become clinically impaired show more rapid decline, probably indicating a failure of all compensatory systems and strategies put in place by the individual with greater reserve to cope with the increasing neuropathological damage.
+Furthermore, those with higher capacity showed more rapid decline once becoming clinically impaired, probably indicating a failure of all compensatory systems and strategies put in place by the individual with greater reserve to cope with the increasing neuropathological damage.

 Brain reserve

 Brain reserve may be defined as the brain's resilience, its ability to cope with increasing damage while still functioning adequately.
-This passive, threshold model presumes the existence of a fixed cut-off which, once reached, would inevitably herald the emergence of the clinical manifestations of dementia.
+This passive, threshold model presumes the existence of a fixed cut-off which, once reached, would inevitably lead to clinical manifestations of dementia.